Venice Film Festival: In competition

+Golden Lion for Lifetime Achievement

+Tributes to an artist for a lifetime of work, and/or contribution to world cinema.
+Generally two laureates per edition.

 Orizzonti (Horizons)

 This section is open to all "custom-format" works, with a wider view towards new trends in the expressive languages that converge in film.
 Starting from the 67th edition of the festival, four awards of the Orizzonti section have been established: